-Province or territory Data limitation Ontario Between 2011 and 2014, the Ontario College of Pharmacists coded all pharmacists as permanent employee for the data element Employment Category.
+Province or territory Data limitation Ontario Between 2012 and 2014, the Ontario College of Pharmacists coded all pharmacists as permanent employee for the data element Employment Category .
 Prior to 2017, the Ontario College of Pharmacists was unable to accurately identify Employment Status categories.
-As such, all pharmacists were coded as employed in the profession of pharmacy or not employed and seeking employment in the profession of pharmacy .
+As such, all pharmacists were coded as employed in the profession of pharmacy or not employed and seeking employment in the profession of pharmacy.
 Since 2017, data for Employment Status has been accurately submitted.
-In 2011 and 2012, the number of employed pharmacists was under-reported due to a data collection issue.
+In 2012, the number of employed pharmacists was under-reported due to a data collection issue.
 Alberta In 2020, data quality improvements were made to data submitted to CIHI.
 As a result, the workforce in Alberta increased, while the Employment Status category not stated decreased.
 Therefore, comparisons between 2020 and earlier years should be made with caution.
-Yukon In 2011, Employment Category and Position were not available.
-In 2015, workforce geography (urban and rural/remote) was not reported due to a high proportion of missing values.
+Yukon In 2015, workforce geography (urban and rural/remote) was not reported due to a high proportion of missing values.